dummifiedme/TheNotebook/NotesVault/Parliament.md

 4. {Other qualifications as prescribed by the Parliament}.

 #### Additional Qualifications for MP (RPA 1951)
-1, registered as elector for a parliamentary consituency
+1. registered as elector for a parliamentary constituency
+	1. For both RS, LS.
+	2.